catmaid/CATMAID/sphinx-doc/source/replication.rst

 (backups) of Postgres.
 This would cause a copy of each WAL file can be created (and also used on the replica).
 This can be done using the ``archive_command`` setting on the primary or the replica.
 The ``restore_command`` can then be used to actually restore the backup into a data directory.
-A section below has more details on this.
+The :ref:`database backup documentation page <backup>` has more details on this.
+This will for instance also allow to bring a replica server "up to speed" (get to the current database version) after a longer downtime with the WAL being already removed in the primary.

 Configure CATMAID
 ^^^^^^^^^^^^^^^^^